Garfield: System Support for Byzantine Machine Learning: Performance Evaluation

-Based on both figures, we extract several observations.
-First, the cost of \system{} compared to the vanilla baseline seems big ($\sim$ 3x) however, the cost of Byzantine resilience is reasonable compared to weaker alternatives: interestingly, the cost of workers' strong Byzantine resilience (using AggregaThor) is less than that of crash tolerance in most of the cases (more clear with big models).
-This leads to our next observation: ML training, especially on GPUs, is network-bound rather than compute-bound.
-This is confirmed in previous work~\cite{poseidon,hsieh2017gaia,hashemi2018tictac}.
-Thus, noting the aggregation rules do not affect much the throughput (they always account for less than $15\%$ of the total iteration time; see Figure \ref{fig:overbreak}), the systems requiring less communication would naturally achieve higher throughput.
+We extract several observations from Figure~\ref{fig:overhead-tf}.
+First, the cost of Byzantine resilience, compared to vanilla baselines, seems big (reaches $\sim$ 12x in the worst case) however, such a cost is reasonable compared to weaker alternatives (e.g.,\ crash tolerance).
+Interestingly, the cost of workers' Byzantine resilience (using \textit{SSMW}) is always less than that of crash tolerance (more clear with big models).
+Second, ML training, especially on GPUs, is network--bound: applications that require more communication have bigger slowdowns.
+Essentially, communication constitutes more than $75\%$ of the overhead where, robust aggregation account for less than $11\%$ (see Figure~\ref{fig:overbreak}).
+Third, increasing the model dimension increases the overhead of Byzantine resilience yet only until a certain point; after that point, the overhead remains roughly constant even with bigger models.
+The reason for that lies in the factors driving such an overhead.
+With small models, the bigger the model, the higher the cost of robust aggregation, the higher the overhead.
+Yet, with bigger models, the communication overhead prevails, which is in $\mathcal{O}(d)$ for all deployments.

-\paragraph{Overhead breakdown.} We pick one instance and take a closer look at the \system{} deployment to understand the main factors affecting its performance.
-Concretely, we run the same experiments while training ResNet-50, breaking the average latency per iteration, to understand the factors driving the overhead.

-Figure~\ref{fig:overbreak} depicts the breakdown of the systems overhead when deployed on the CPU-based cluster.
-It is hard to decompose communication and computation time for TensorFlow.
-It is also not directly supported by AggregaThor to report the decomposition between communication, computation, and aggregation.
-Thus, the \emph{blue-and-orange} bar in both is the time spent in both communication \emph{and} computation combined.
-We infer the aggregation time of AggregaThor through other experiments; the green bar of AggregaThor is an \emph{estimate} for the aggregation time.
+\paragraph{Overhead breakdown} We pick one instance and take a closer look at all the deployments to understand the factors affecting their performance.
+Concretely, we run the same experiment while training ResNet-50, breaking the average latency per iteration for each deployment.
+Figure~\ref{fig:overbreak} depicts the breakdown of the systems overhead when deployed on the CPU--based cluster.
+It is hard to decompose communication and the computation time for TensorFlow.
+Thus, the \emph{blue-and-orange} bar denotes the time spent in both of them combined.

-Although \emph{abstractly} all systems do the same computation, the time spent in \emph{Computation} (the blue bar) is different in all of them.
-Practically, all of the fault-tolerant systems build layers on top of TensorFlow.
-The difference in computation times is spent in work like switching context between TensorFlow and Python (which may include copying some data) for instance.
-We quantify this additional computation overhead, in case of \system{}, to $36\%$ compared to the vanilla TensorFlow deployment.

-We did the same experiment with our PyTorch--based implementation using GPUs, and we got similar results (see Section~\ref{supp_sec:throuhgput_pytorch} in the supplementary materials).